Research

 • Fulbright research (September 2022-July 2023): During the academic year of 2022-2023 I was a guest researcher at the Ruhr-Universität Bochum/Research Center for Classical German Philosophy (Das Forschungszentrum für Klassische Deutsche Philosophie) in Bochum, Germany.
 I spent this time researching the history of industrialism in Germany, and studying the ways that the history of industrialism intersects with the history of philosophical thinking about technology and progress.
 In particular, I examined classical German philosophers’ commentaries on the modern research university and the importance of these commentaries for modern scientific research.

-• In-progress research articles: I am currently working on several research articles which demonstrate the importance of modern hermeneutic philosophy for contemporary scientific research.
+• In-progress research articles: I am currently working on several research articles which concern the value of hermeneutic philosophy for contemporary scientific research.
 In particular, I am drawing on the writings of Wilhelm Dilthey, Friedrich Nietzsche, Martin Heidegger, Hannah Arendt, Hans-Georg Gadamer, Michel Foucault, Achille Mbembe and many others.

 Below are a list of my recent publications and presentations: